simplesourcing/aws-demo/README.md

 # Simplesourcing aws-demo
 Demo application using Simplesourcing deployed on AWS using Elasticseaarch, Fargate and MSK.

+This demo app shows a basic account application with the below commands:
+* CreateAccount
+* Deposit
+* Withdraw

+Simplesourcing and Kafka are used for a distributed [log](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying).
+[Elasticsearch](https://www.elastic.co/) is used as the read-store for this demo application.

 ## Project prerequisites
 * JDK 11
 * Gradle